- Who wrote the Leap Manifesto?

 - Why don’t you just endorse the Greens?

 This project is not about telling people how to vote.
 We hope that people will raise The Leap with the MPs and opposition parties in their ridings.
-Some parties, like the Greens, generated materials of their own comparing their platform with The Leap – though we believe the Green party’s platform is not ambitious enough, resembling more a jump than a leap.
 We wanted to create a tool that allows people to push Canada towards a climate and economic justice agenda, regardless of who they decide to vote for.

 - What happens after elections?